-NOTE: The parking brake lock and brake lever lock will click as it engages and the brake lever will not return to its released position.
+NOTE: The parking brake lock will click as it engages and the brake lever will not return to its released position.

-1. Release the parking brake lock and brake lever lock by squeezing the brake lever.
+Release the parking brake lock by squeezing the brake lever.
 Once the locks are disengaged, the lever will return to its released position.

-Use the following procedure to verify that the parking brake lock (left side lever) locks the front and rear wheels when engaged:
+Use the following procedure to verify that the parking brake lock locks the front and rear wheels when engaged: